 – If you live in an area with red squirrels or with a reintroduction program, please contact the conservation group in your area.

-– If you live in an area with only grey squirrels, look on the map to see if there is a grey control project nearby.
-Otherwise, please consider setting up a community grey control group.
+– If you live in an area with only grey squirrels, look on the Map to see if there is a grey control project nearby.
+Please consider setting up a community grey control group.
 Contact us for more information and support.

 It is suggested that an inexperienced trapper should read and listen to as much information as possible about trapping and then use a method suitable for the situation.
 There is no single ‘magic’ technique and adaptations may need to be tried.
 However, all trapping must be humane and legal.